Published on February 11th, 2015 | by Ruben4

 In the end, Palo Cortado may not be a style you can create ad hoc by following a set recipe.
-Even with modern knowledge, we can indicate a whole range of elements that play a role in the development of this wonderful wine, some of which are difficult to control.
-Yet it is clear that skilled winemakers can now create authentic Palo Cortado on purpose (even on relatively short notice) and get a very high success rate with sustainable quantities.
+Even with modern knowledge, we can indicate a whole range of elements that play a role in the development of this wonderful wine.
+Some of these elements are difficult to control indeed.
+Yet it is clear that skilled winemakers can now create authentic Palo Cortado on purpose and get a very high success rate with sustainable quantities.

 Has the myth been busted then?
 Yes, probably.
 What bodegas are telling us includes a certain dose of romanticism.
-With monovarietal wines and temperature-controlled fermentation, modern winemaking has become too scientific to keep saying nobody understands the methods behind Palo Cortado.
+With monovarietal wines and controlled fermentation, winemaking has become too scientific to keep saying nobody understands the methods behind Palo Cortado.

 On the other hand there are still differences between bodegas and they all claim to have perfected their production a little further.
 Protecting their own method is probably the real reason for staying vague.
 Moreover mystery is a great marketing technique, so I expect Palo Cortado to remain a mysterious wine forever.
 The bottom line is that Palo Cortado is an utterly delicious wine, enjoy!